 Accelerate your career with a proven education from UIC Business Liautaud Graduate School.

-Our business program is the perfect blend of a relevant real-world curriculum and outstanding professional development.
-The goal of our program is that upon graduation, all students will have developed the skills needed to take the next step in their careers.

-Accelerate your career with a proven education from UIC Business Liautaud Graduate School.

 Our graduate business programs provide you with relevant real-world curriculum and outstanding professional development.
 You will acquire knowledge and skills that will help you stand out and enable you to take the next step in your career.